OmarThinks/docker-flask-demo/README.md

 </b>

-4. Make sure taht you do not see any error
+4. Make sure that you do not see any error